EZpsychedelic/C-math/README.md

 # Matrices

 Exercises from A. Bradleys 'Programming for Engineers' _Springer Press_.
-This is a personal project for the sake of refreshing on some maths/C.